 Remaining challenges of Digital Twin for Warehouse management

-Despite such promising advantages, manufacturers still face difficulties developing and integrating digital twins into Warehouse Management’s current operation.
+Despite promising advantages, manufacturers still face difficulties developing and integrating digital twins into Warehouse Management’s current operation.
 DHL analyses seven main obstacles that are worth considering:

 - Cost: considerable initial investment in platforms, model development, and maintenance.